 You should test if you have recently had unprotected anal sex with a guy who you know is HIV positive or with a guy who doesn’t know his status.
 Also remember that PEP may prevent from you becoming infected – but you must take the medication within 72 hours of a risk incident.

 Did you know that sexual health clinics offer free appointments without a Medicare card?
-There are also quite a few GPs that still bulk bill.
+There are also quite a few GPs that still bulk bill for HIV check ups.

 I can’t pillow talk with my gp